Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/sleep.md

 A Sleep Node is used to pause the execution of a Flow for a certain time.

-!!! note "Pause between Messages"
 If your Flow returns multiple messages at once with much content (e.g. a query Flow), you can use a Sleep Node to set a pause between messages to simulate a more natural human-like response behavior.